 Executive Legal Secretary Training and Education Program Overviews

-An executive legal secretary provides assistance to lawyers and other legal professionals.
-While many legal secretaries learn their skills through on-the-job training, some might choose to enroll in a Legal Secretary Certificate program.
+While many legal secretaries learn their skills through on-the-job training, some might choose to enroll in a legal secretary certificate program.
+Explore prerequisites, course samples, certifications and job growth for workers in this field.

-A legal secretary prepares legal reports, performs background research and carries out administrative duties.
-The job is different from that of a paralegal, professionals who are responsible for performing much more substantive legal tasks.
+A legal secretary certificate program prepares individuals to draft legal reports, perform background research and carry out administrative duties.
+The job is different from that of a paralegal, who are professionals responsible for performing much more substantive legal tasks.
 While a paralegal might complete an associate's degree program, a legal secretary need only complete certificate courses at a community college or university's continuing education department.

 Students should have solid keyboarding ability and a basic knowledge of word processing software before enrolling in an executive legal secretary certificate program.
 A high school diploma is also often required.
 Some programs in the field are specifically designed only for students who already have an educational or professional background in the secretarial field.